digipres/publications/ipres/ipres-2023/papers/plus-ca-change-eight-years-after-the-end-of-the-4c-project-what.md

   used to consult the community and (assuming the consultation and considerations are complete) their ultimate fate.
 creators:
-- Stokes, Paul
+- Paul Stokes
-- Middleton, Sarah
+- Sarah Middleton
 date: null
 document_url: https://www.ideals.illinois.edu/items/128271/bitstreams/428907/data.pdf
 grand_parent: iPRES